meilisearch/engine-team/resources/meilisearch-release.md

 Some commits might miss to `main` since the engine-team did some hotfixes merged to the `release-vX.Y.Z` branch.

-In this case, you need to bring them back from `release-vX.Y.Z` to `main` by merging a PR originating `release-vX.Y.Z` and pointing to `main`.
+In this case, you need to bring them back from `release-vX.Y.Z` to `main` by creating and merging a PR originating `release-vX.Y.Z` and pointing to `main`.

 ⚠️ If you encounter any git conflicts when creating the PR, please do NOT fix the git conflicts directly on the `release-vX.Y.Z` branch.
 It would bring the changes present in `main` into `release-vX.Y.Z`, which would break a potential future patched release.